 Note: Due to rising inflation, the prices of piano keyboards have increased by 10-20%.
 As a result, some of the models discussed in this article may slightly exceed the budget we’ve set.

 Learning to play a musical instrument requires a lot of practice, and having your own instrument is a must.

-Lacking the ideal setup for practice can stifle the learning process, which is something to avoid at all costs, particularly when you’re already spending money on lessons.
+Lacking a proper setup for practice can stifle the learning process, which is something to avoid at all costs, particularly when you’re already spending money on lessons.

 You’re just starting out and nothing feels worse than spending thousands on an instrument you eventually find out isn’t something you truly love.

 The budget keyboard market is not exactly renowned for its quality offerings and it can be difficult to find reviews online that accurately represent the product.

 These are geared towards beginners after all, and a beginner’s opinion may not accurately reflect how the keyboard actually performs.
 Fear not, though, because we’ve combed through the herd to find the best of the best.

 Practice makes perfect, and while practicing on any instrument will inevitably garner results, it’s worth investing in a good platform to practice on.

 Regarding the budget market for keyboards priced below $500, I’d divide it into two segments:

 Portable Keyboards Under $300 (focus of this article)